 Christina Lüthy and Chris Steyaert

-Carine Farias is Associate Professor at IÉSEG School of Management.
-She is a member of the Copenhagen Business School Entrepreneurship Platform and of EMLYON OCE Research Centre.
+Carine Farias is Associate Professor of Entrepreneurship and Business Ethics at IÉSEG School of Management, France.
+She is a member of the Copenhagen Business School Entrepreneurship Platform, Denmark, and EMLYON OCE Research Centre, France.
 Her research interests focus on social entrepreneurship and the creation of alternative organizational practices.

-Pablo D. Fernández is Associate Professor of Business & Society at IAE Business School, Argentina.
-His research centers on processes of social inclusion in which marginalized actors seek to organize and work together to regain their dignity.
+Pablo Fernandez is Associate Professor of Business and Society at IAE Business School, Argentina.
+His research centres on processes of social inclusion in which marginalized actors seek to organize and work together to regain their dignity.
 At a broader level, he is interested in understanding issues of power and resistance in and around organizations.